Ingredients of cosmetics: Visual effects

 Strong red colors for eye products have been produced using the dye carmine, made from carminic acid extracted from the crushed bodies of the cochineal insect.
 Carmine was once the only bright red color permitted by the FDA for use around the eye.

 Pearlescence, also sometimes spelled as "pearl essence", is a shine or gloss effect commonly used in a wide variety of cosmetic products.
 The most usual source of pearlescence is the natural mineral mica covered by a thin layer of titanium dioxide.
 This coating causes goniochromism – the color appears through interference effects with the naturally translucent mica, and varying the thickness of the titanium dioxide changes the color.
 Alternatives exist, including the suspension of tiny flakes of a suitable material within the product, often a wax such as glycol distearate.
 A shimmery substance found on fish scales, most usually obtained from herring and one of many by-products of commercial fish processing, can also be used for pearlescent effects, primarily in nail polish, but is now rarely used due to its high cost, bismuth oxychloride flakes being used as a substitute instead.

 Types of cosmetics

 Facial cosmetics

 The Romans and ancient Egyptians used cosmetics containing mercury.

 Foundation

 Women of Roman Britain used a foundation made from animal fat, starch and tin oxide.
-Today foundations come in a wide variety of formulas and finishes, most are either water, silicone, or mineral based.
+Today foundations come in a wide variety of formulas and finishes, most being either water, silicone, or mineral based.
 Foundations on today's market come in cream, liquid, pressed powder, loose powder, or mineral form.
 They also come in different finishes such as matte or satin depending upon the desired look.